fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rythm.md

 Go on and toggle the grid on by clicking <a href="#" onclick="window.toggleGrid();
 return false;">here</a>.

-As you can see, everything (well, almost) sits nicely on the grid line.
-Suprisingly, aligning text to a baseline in pure CSS is a tricky stuff.
-Given how *line-height* works (refer to above image again), text will always be aligned to it's middle and not to the baseline as we would like it to.

 In order to acheive the desired effect, we need to *shift every text* by a specific amount it needs to fit nicely on the baseline.
 Your initial thought might be: